-A very serious and sombre TV movie version here starring Jean-Luc Picard as Scrooge and McNulty from The Wire as his nephew Fred.
-Patrick Stewart plays his Scrooge as more of an arrogant and aloof businessman than anything else - much more fearsome than he is loathsome.
+A very serious and somber TV movie version this, which stars Jean-Luc Picard as Scrooge and McNulty from The Wire as his nephew Fred.
+Patrick Stewart plays his Scrooge as more of an arrogant and aloof businessman than anything else – much more fearsome than he is loathsome.
 The film is a steadfastly faithful adaptation, but it lacks any warmth, and while it does the darker stuff quite well, it doesn’t really exude Christmas spirit.
 It feels like we’re being lectured about Dickens’ story rather than being given an entertaining film.

 A Christmas Carol: The Movie (2001)